 Direct support is available for survivors of sexual abuse aged 13 and over, for more details please see our who do we support page.

 “Made me feel positive about the future being able to control my thoughts and emotions than them controlling me.
 I was skeptical at first wondering if it would work but I am amazed at the results.
 Would definitely recommend to anyone.”

-During your specialist face to face support sessions, you may be concerned about what you are going to say and whether what you say is going to be told to anyone else.
-Anything that is talked about in your session is confidential within the organisation and will not be shared with anyone external without your permission.
+During your specialist support sessions you may be concerned about what you are going to say, and whether what you say will be repeated to anyone else.
+Please be assured that your sessions are confidential within the organisation and what you say will not be shared with anyone else without your permission.

 The only times when confidentiality may be broken are: